Lara J. Schneider-BomzerPartner

 When I'm not in the office, I relish time with family taking nature walks and finding good homemade ice cream, enjoy reading fiction, often return to my Long Island roots, and I am a long-time, frustrated Mets fan!Education

-- MPA, Maxwell School of Citizenship Public Affairs, Syracuse University, 1996
+- Syracuse University Maxwell School of Citizenship Public Affairs (M.P.A., 1996)

-- BS, SI Newhouse School of Public Communications, Syracuse University, 1991
+- Syracuse University SI Newhouse School of Public Communications (B.S., 1991)

 - Connecticut Bar Association - Elder Law Section